broadcasting, transmitting, and programming over noncommercial educational radio broadcast

-Royce signed Broadcaster Freedom Act
+Biggert signed Broadcaster Freedom Act

 A bill to prevent the Federal Communications Commission from repromulgating the fairness doctrine.
 Amends the Communications Act of 1934 to prohibit the Federal Communications Commission (FCC), notwithstanding any other provision of any Act, from having the authority to require broadcasters to present opposing viewpoints on controversial issues of public importance, commonly referred to as the Fairness Doctrine.

 Source: S.34&H.R.226 2009-S34 on Jan 6, 2009

 CONCURRENT RESOLUTION Supporting the Local Radio Freedom Act

 - Whereas the US enjoys broadcasting and sound recording industries that are the envy of the world, due to the symbiotic relationship that has existed among these industries for many decades;

 - Whereas for more than 80 years, Congress has rejected repeated calls by the recording industry to impose a performance fee on local radio stations for simply playing music on the radio;

 - Whereas local radio stations provide free publicity and promotion to the recording industry and performers of music in the form of radio air play, interviews with performers, introduction of new performers, and concert promotions;

 Whereas Congress found that 'the sale of many sound recordings and the careers of many performers benefited considerably from airplay and other over-the-air broadcasting;

 - Whereas there are many thousands of local radio stations that will suffer severe economic hardship if any new performance fee is imposed, as will many other small businesses that play music including bars, restaurants, shopping centers and transportation facilities;